View on GitHub

 Example Ingest

 For demonstration purposes the collection of the “Directory of Open Access Journals” (DOAJ) is ingested.
-An ingest has four phases: First, the administrator needs to collect the necessary information of the metadata source, i.e. URL, protocol, format, and data steward.
+An ingest has four phases: First, the operator needs to collect the necessary information of the metadata source, i.e. URL, protocol, format, and data steward.
 Second, the ingest is triggered via the HTTP-API.
 Third, the backend ingests the metadata records from the source to the database.
 Fourth and lastly, the ingested data is interconnected inside the database.

 The oai-pmh protocol is available.

-2. Check the documentation about OAI-PMH:
+2. Check the documentation about OAI-PMH for the corresponding endpoint:

 https://doaj.org/docs/oai-pmh/